sidrchander/Data-Analytics-Portfolio/README.md

-# Data Analyst and Business Intelligence Professional
+# Data Analystics and Business Intelligence Professional

 Greetings, fellow data enthusiasts!
 Welcome to my Data Analytics Portfolio.
 Here, I aim to provide a comprehensive overview of my expertise, past experiences, and projects in the field of data analytics.